lumliolum/lumliolum.github.io/_posts/2024-05-18-interview-exp-mtech-research.md

 ### INTERVIEW

 As per my lab preferences I have selected NLP as my first preference and VCL as second preference.
 My highest preference was NLP, and also I didn't prepare much for VCL.
-So I got assigned to panel where NLP Lab professor was present (there was another professor but he was not there in the panel when I went)
+So I got assigned to panel where NLP Lab professor was present (there was another professor but he was not there in the panel when my interview was going on)

-Before starting the interview, professor (danish pruthi) confirmed my details like my btech, current organization etc.
+Before starting the interview, professor (Danish Pruthi) confirmed my details like my btech, current organization etc.

 I1: You have gone through the research topics of the lab right?
 Which of them you are interested in ?